-Non-need student loans Non-need parent loans
+Non-need student loans

-Non-need work
+Non-need parent loans

 Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.

 Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender used to pay for up to the annual cost of education, less any financial aid received.